 The smaller of the two amounts calculated in steps 1 and 2 is the maximum that can be garnished from your paycheck each week.
 In this case, the smaller amount is $180.Therefore, $180 is the maximum that can be garnished from your wages per week.
 If the lower number had been zero, no wages could be garnished.

 Note: If you have multiple jobs, the 15% garnishment limit applies to your combined income.
 This means creditors can garnish wages from a secondary paycheck as well, but only up to 15% of your total gross earnings per pay period.
+Additionally, by law, wages include all forms of earned income, such as 1099 income and commissions, which are also subject to the 15% cap.
+For example, if you work in sales and receive both W2 wages and commission income, each type of income is individually capped at 15% for garnishment purposes.

 How Long Does Wage Garnishment Last?